Home / packaging

 Structural choices such as tuck end, auto‑lock bottom, sleeve, or telescoping rigid box change machine feed and consistency.
 Auto‑lock bottoms reduce manual folding steps but reduce usable inner height.
 Telescoping two‑piece rigid boxes add extra material and assembly cost.
 For e‑commerce, use single‑item layouts with internal bracing to restrict movement and reduce empty volume to control dimensional‑weight charges.

-What are the Standard Production Steps for Packaging?
+Production Steps for Packaging

 1. Brief and Product Data Collection